 Step 2.
 Installing FileZilla.

-We can use the GUI icon to start FileZilla in our system or using the below command on the terminal:
+We can use the GUI icon to start FileZilla in our system or use the below command on the terminal:

 Congratulations!
 You have successfully installed FileZilla.
 Thanks for using this tutorial for installing FileZilla on Ubuntu Debian 9 Stretch system.
 For additional help or useful information, we recommend you check the official FileZilla website.